Alpha (2018 film)

-Alpha is a 2018 American prehistorical adventure film directed by Albert Hughes and written by Daniele Sebastian Wiedenhaupt, from a story by Hughes.
+Alpha is a 2018 American prehistoric adventure film directed by Albert Hughes and written by Daniele Sebastian Wiedenhaupt, from a story by Hughes.
 The film stars Kodi Smit-McPhee as a young hunter who encounters and befriends an injured wolf during the last ice age, with Jóhannes Haukur Jóhannesson as his father.
 The wolf Alpha is played by Chuck, a Czechoslovakian Wolfdog.

 Principal photography began in February 2016 in Canada and lasted through that April.
 The film was delayed several times, before being released in the United States on August 17, 2018, by Sony Pictures Releasing.
 It grossed over $99 million worldwide and received generally favorable reviews from critics, who praised the performances and cinematography.

 Plot

 In Upper Paleolithic Europe 20,000 years ago, a small tribe of hunter-gatherers prepare for a hunting expedition to hunt for the coming winter's food.
-Tau, its chief, trains his teenage son Keda, accepting him and Keda's friend Kappa to join the hunting party.
+Tau, its chief, trains his teenage son Keda, allowing him and Keda's friend Kappa to join the hunting party.
 His wife Rho worries that Keda is not ready, but Tau believes he is and the hunters set out.

-Tau tests Keda by having him kill a wild boar they've caught, but Keda hesitates.
-One night, the party's fire draws the attention of a large cave lion, which lunges through their circle, snatching Kappa before anyone can do anything.
+Tau tests Keda by having him kill a wild boar they've caught, but Keda refuses.
+One night, the party's fire draws the attention of a large lion, which lunges through their circle, snatching Kappa before anyone can do anything.
 Hearing the fatal struggle in the darkness, the tribe gives him up for dead.
 Kappa is given a memorial service in the form of a cairn to symbolize the passing of one's spirit to the afterlife.
+After that, a wolf howl is heard, and Tau tells Keda that the wolf's name is Alpha, and he is the leader of his clan.

 The hunters eventually reach a herd of steppe bison, which they attempt to stampede off a cliff with relative success.
-Amidst the chaos, the bull rushes towards Keda and tosses him over the edge, leaving him gripping the rough cliff edge with his hand.
-Keda loses his grip and plummets to a further ledge where he appears to break his leg and is knocked unconscious.
+Amidst the chaos, a bull rushes towards Keda and tosses him over the edge, leaving him gripping the rough cliff edge with his hand.
+Keda’s grip breaks and he plummets to a further ledge where he appears to break his leg and is knocked unconscious.
 Tau attempts to climb down to him, but he is stopped by fellow hunter Sigma who assures him in good faith that Keda is dead and there would be no way to reach him anyway.
 The tribe leaves and Tau performs another funeral ritual, stricken with grief.

 Keda is awoken by a vulture who mistakes him for dead.
-He kills the bird by wringing its neck and tries to climb the rest of the way down the cliff.
+He kills the bird and tries to climb the rest of the way down the cliff.
 A sudden heavy rainfall causes the ravine below to flood.
-Losing his grip, Keda falls into the water.
-He survives and splints his injured foot before returning to the top of the cliff.
+Keda sees this, but is reluctant to jump off and hope the water will break his fall.
+He slips off the ledge anyway, and he survives the fall.
+Keda splints his injured foot before returning to the top of the cliff.
 Seeing the memorial cairn left by his tribe, he realizes he must travel back to the village by himself.